Blind3y3Design/blind3y3design.github.io/_posts/2016-07-08-Pokemon-Go-UX.md

 > in-game screenshot of Nearby sub-menu

 The pop-up menu can display up to 9 total "nearby" Pokemon.
 If you have seen a Pokemon before it will display their image, otherwise you get a "Who's that Pokemon!?" style silhouette.
 There is also a secondary visual on this screen, the footprints.
 Nowhere in the game does it every explain to you what these footprints are.
 People have been resorting to googling and trial and error to discover what they mean.
 Turns out that they represent the distance a "nearby" Pokemon is to your current position.
 Each footprint represents 100 meters, up to a total of 3 footprints or 300 meters.
-You can select one of the pokemon in the "nearby" pop-up menu and it will "track" that pokemon, displaying only that single pokemon and a representation of the distance it is away.
+You can select one of the Pokemon in the "nearby" pop-up menu and it will "track" that Pokemon, displaying only that single Pokemon and a representation of the distance it is away.

 <img src="/images/pokemon-ux/pokemon_3.jpg" alt="">